 1. Search the U.S. Patent and Trademark Office (USPTO) Database

-Step 1: Visit USPTO website and select Trademark Electronic Search System (TESS).
+Step 1: Visit the USPTO website and select the Trademark Electronic Search System (TESS).

-Step 2: Select Basic Word Mark Search or Advanced Search and search your mark.
-Basic can be used for ordinary search, one can use advanced search for particular search.
+Step 2: Select Basic Word Mark Search or Advanced Search and search for your mark.
+Basic can be used for ordinary search; one can use advanced search for particular searches.

 Step 3: Enter your proposed mark and pull result.
-Search similar or same to your proposed mark, i.e., same class of goods or services.
+Search for something similar or the same as your proposed mark, i.e., the same class of goods or services.

 Step 4: After getting any against marks, check their status (registered, pending, or abandoned) such that you would know if they are available or not.

-Step 5: And if your mark which you wish to be a trademark is already present, then don’t worry and you can complete the process of a registration of trademark.
-If there arises any kind of dispute, then you have to abandon your mark or modify your mark in some or other manner so that you will never infringe them.
+Step 5: And if your mark, which you wish to be a trademark, is already present, then don’t worry, and you can complete the process of a registration of a trademark.
+If there arises any kind of dispute, then you have to abandon your mark or modify your mark in some or other manner so that you will never infringe on them.

 2. Search Other Trademark Databases

-Though simple to do searching out of USPTO database while traveling within the United States, foreign database available being abroad on business.
+Though simple to do, searching out of the USPTO database while travelling within the United States is foreign database available while being abroad on business.
 And finally, searching in any one of the following full trademark databases:

-• World Intellectual Property Organization (WIPO): International Madrid Protocol registration.
+- World Intellectual Property Organisation (WIPO): International Madrid Protocol registration.

-Yes, National Trademark Databases: Nations also maintain national trademark databases, and you can inquire if they possess databases in your jurisdictions.
+Yes, National Trademark Databases: Nations also maintain national trademark databases, and you can enquire if they possess databases in your jurisdictions.

 3. Use Online Trademark Search Tools